-1 6 U.S.C. § 571(c)(2) and 6 U.S.C. § 574.
+&lt;sup>1 6 U.S.C. § 571(c)(2) and 6 U.S.C. § 574.

-2 Federal financial assistance includes grants, loans, cooperative agreements, and other funds provided by the Federal Government.
+&lt;sup>2 Federal financial assistance includes grants, loans, cooperative agreements, and other funds provided by the Federal Government.
 For this document, these terms are used interchangeably unless otherwise indicated.

-3 For more information on the NECP, see: https://www.cisa.gov/necp.
+The NECP is the nation's strategic plan for emergency communications.
+For more information on the NECP, see: cisa.gov/necp.

-4 In accordance with Title 2 of the Code of Federal Regulations (CFR) 200, the terms "recipient" and "sub-recipient" is defined as a non-federal entity that receives a federal award directly from a federal awarding agency to carry out an activity under a federal program.
+&lt;sup>4 In accordance with Title 2 of the Code of Federal Regulations (CFR) 200, the terms "recipient" and "sub-recipient" are defined as a non-federal entities that receive federal awards directly from a federal awarding agency to carry out an activity under a federal program.